22 Orphaned by Lust

 Uzza: The pre-Islamic Arabs were even enlightened when it came to adopted sons; they completely erased the distinction between an adopted and a natural-born son.
 An adopted son became the son of the man who adopted him with all the rights and obligation of a natural-born son including calling the man who took him in, father.

 Bob: And Allah was okay with this, marrying your living son's former wife?

 Uzza: Absolutely not, and neither were the people!

-Gerry: How did the Prophet get around this taboo?
+Bob: How did the Prophet get away with it this time?

 Archie: You have to hand it to the Prophet, he had this special relationship with God, if you believe in that sort of thing, and he used it for all it was worth.

 Uzza: Of all the things Allah did to cater to Muhammad's sexual appetites this has had the most lasting and most detrimental impact.
 The revelations changing the relationship between adopted sons and their surrogate parent so that Muhammad could add his former daughter-in-law to his collection of wives, concubines and slave-girls have been interpreted to mean that Islam is against Western style adoption where an adopted son can take the name of his adopted parents.

 Gerry: That is a bit of stretch isn’t it?